Chinchon is a card game played with the Spanish deck (also known as Txintxon or Conga) belonging to the same family as Gin Rummy.

 - Or draw the last discarded card face up on the table.

 You can “close” the round by dragging a card to the closing position if the following rules are met:

 - All players have played at least one turn.

 - If you have all the cards combined or if you have 6 cards combined and the remaining card is 1 2 or 3.

 After closing, players must show their combinations one by one.
-The other players may throw away any cards they have not been able to combine.
+The other players can discard any card they have failed to combine.